tiran/freeipa/doc/designs/membermanager.rst

 prints member manager users and member manager groups.
 The find command can search by member manager.

-Member managers are stored in a new LDAP attribute ``memberManager`` with OID 2.16.840.1.113730.3.8.23.1.
+Member managers are stored in a new LDAP attribute :ldap:attr:`memberManager` with OID :ldap:oid:`2.16.840.1.113730.3.8.23.1`.
 It is multi-valued and contains DNs of users and groups which can manage members of the group.
-The attribute can be added to entries with object class ``ipaUserGroup`` or ``ipaHostGroup``.
+The attribute can be added to entries with object class :ldap:objcls:`ipaUserGroup` or :ldap:objcls:`ipaHostGroup`.
 The attribute is indexed and its membership controlled by referential integrity postoperation plugin.
-New userattr ACIs grant principals with user DN or group DN in ``memberManager`` write permission to the ``member`` attribute of the group.
+New userattr ACIs grant principals with user DN or group DN in :ldap:attr:`memberManager` write permission to the :ldap:attr:`member` attribute of the group.

-The ``memberManager`` attribute is protected by the generic read and modify permissions for each type of group.
-It is readable by everybody with ``System: Read Groups`` / ``System: Read Hostgroups`` permission and writable by everybody with ``System: Modify Groups`` / ``System: Modify Hostgroups`` permission.
+The :ldap:attr:`memberManager` attribute is protected by the generic read and modify permissions for each type of group.
+It is readable by everybody with :ipa:permission:`System: Read Groups` / :ipa:permission:`System: Read Hostgroups` and writable by everybody with :ipa:permission:`System: Modify Groups` / :ipa:permission:`System: Modify Hostgroups` permission.

 Examples
 --------